apollographql/apollo-server/packages/apollo-tracing-js/README.md

 ### Apollo Server

-Apollo Server will include built-in support for tracing in a future release.
-Until then, you can install a WIP version of tracing support with `npm install apollo-server-<variant>@tracing`.
+Apollo Server includes built-in support for tracing from version 1.1.0 onwards.

 The only code change required is to add `tracing: true` to the options passed to the Apollo Server middleware function for your framework of choice.
 For example, for Express: